sanjayV/accedoapp-video-api/README.md

-# accedo

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.16.0.

-## Build & development

-Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.

 # Accedo VOD

 Accedo VOD app, that use to display list of all latest videos.
 User can watch videos and their viewed videos history list.